apache/trafficcontrol/docs/source/api/deliveryservices_id_safe.rst

 ``PUT``
 =======
-Allows a user to edit metadata fields of a Delivery Service.
+Allows a user to edit metadata fields of a :term:`Delivery Service`.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"\ [1]_